 Many of the island’s resorts and hotels are nestled in the South-West corner of the island, close to the Grand Anse Beach.
 But due to the size of the island, it’s easy to explore most of it whilst on your vacation – it may be small, but it’s definitely mighty!

 In terms of when is best to visit the island, September and October are deemed as the wet season, and also fall in hurricane season, although the last major hurricane to hit the island was category 3 Ivan in September 2004, followed by category 1 Emily in July 2005.
-The best weather can usually be seen throughout January to April, but traveling there in high-season means a higher price for rooms due to demand.
+The best weather can usually be seen throughout January to April, but travelling there in high-season means a higher price for rooms due to demand.

 As well as hikes through the rainforest, sailing around the protected bays in the south of the island and diving the wrecks and reefs, there’s also an underwater sculpture park in Moilinere Bay in the West of the island.
 The 75 sculptures installed in 2006 now act as a base for marine life following the devastation of the bay caused by Hurricane Ivan in 2004.
 As mentioned above, Grand Anse Beach is 2 miles of white sand and calm conditions which is helped by shelter from the hills around the bay.